AlexDeFoc/Spotify_Account_Switcher/README.md

 - The switch one, run it and it will:
   - copy or overide the "prefs" file from the spotify directory with the one inside your user folder

-Customisation:
+# Customisation:
 - This app is flexible for naming but robust for the actual structure
 - Naming :
    - You can change the name of the folder newly create by the main executable to anything you want!
 - Portability :
  - After you create a user folder you can move it anywhere you want!

----

-How it all works:
+# How it all works:
 1. The main executable
   - creates a folder if it doesn't exist already called "New User"
   - copy the switch executable from the source folder into the new user folder
   - copy the prefs file from the spotify directory into your new user folder
 2. How the app finds the prefs file:
   - based on the OS (operating system) it expands/goes to a directory through enviroment variables of the system or simply the path
 3. The switch executable:
   - copies the prefs file within the directory of the switch executable and copies or overides the one from the spotify directory.

+# Building from source:
+### 1. Building with the command (RECOMMENDED) (put the following commands):
+- go build main.go
+- (and inside your user folder):
+  - go build switch.go

+### 2. Running without building with the command (NOT RECOMMENDED - slower) (put the following commands):
+- go run main.go
+- (and inside your user folder):
+  - go run switch.go

+### 3. The build batch file (NOT RECOMMENDED):
+- that script will create a folder called export which will contain a build folder for each platform

+### 4. The compress batch file (NOT RECOMMENDED):
+- that script will compress each folder insidethe export folder into a folder called archive containing the archived build folders for each platform